 The Antra AH6-260-0000 Welding Helmet is a tool that you can use whether you are a novice or professional welder.
 It’s absolutely the best welding helmet for the money, made with durable, reliable material and the impressive features overall.

-- Suitable for any type of welding
+- Features: Optimal eye protection, extended battery life, suitable for any type of welding

 With its 7-square-inches and crystal clear view, your welding experience will be undeniably fantastic.
 You will also be able to see from different angles, as the DEKOPRO has an angular view capability.